-Do you have everything you need to get your lawn ready for spring?
+Do you have everything you need to prepare for spring?
 Yes?
 Great, then you’re ahead of the game!

 But if you answered no, don’t fret.
 We’ve compiled this quick, easy checklist of a few important things to keep in mind while getting your lawn ready for the best Spring its ever had!